Sly321/express-middleware-parameter-rewriter/README.md

 # express-parameter-rewriter

-An express middlware that allows you to reconfigure the request parameter.
+Middleware that allows you to reconfigure the request parameter.

 ## Usage